Dynamics of mean-field Fermi systems with nonzero pairing: Fock space, Bogoliubov transformations and quasi-free states

 with:

 That is, $H(t)$ generates a unitary dynamics for $\Gamma_{N,t}$.
-Hence, since $\Gamma_{N} = \Gamma_{N}^{2}$, recall Eq. (\ref{eq:square}), we also have $\Gamma_{N,t} = \Gamma_{N,t}^{2}$.
-Eq. (\ref{eq:HFBdef}) is called the Hartree-Fock-Bogoliubov equation, and it describes interesting physical phenomena, such as the time evolution of superconductors.
+Hence, since $\Gamma_{N} = \Gamma_{N}^{2}$, recall Eq. (\ref{eq:square}), we also have $\Gamma_{N,t} = \Gamma_{N,t}^{2}$; in particular, the relations (\ref{eq:consproj}) hold true for $\omega_{N,t}$ and $\alpha_{N,t}$.
+Eq. (\ref{eq:HFBdef}) is called the Hartree-Fock-Bogoliubov equation, and it is used to describe interesting physical phenomena, such as the time evolution of superconductors.
 The well-posedness of the HFB equation (\ref{eq:HFB}) for a class of potentials that includes those considered in the present work, is well-known; see {\it e.g.} \cite{BSS}.
 The main goal of the present work will be to give a rigorous derivation of the HFB equation starting from the full many-body quantum dynamics.